 - Water Economics Required Upon completion, the participant should be able to:

-- Describe the principles of economics and the relevance of economics to water management
+- Describe the principles of economics and the relevance of economics to water management and governance

 - Water and Environmental Law Required Upon completion, the participant should be able to: